zumbov2/deeplr/README.md

 This R package is an interface to the [DeepL Translator API](https://www.deepl.com/api.html) that translates texts between different languages.
 The following languages are currently available: English (`EN`), German (`DE`), French (`FR`), Spanish (`ES`), Italian (`IT`), Dutch (`NL`) and Polish (`PL`).

-Access to the API is subject to a monthly fee (see [DeepL Pro](https://www.deepl.com/pro.html)).
+Access to the official API is subject to a monthly fee (see [DeepL Pro](https://www.deepl.com/pro.html)).
 You can currently translate 1,000,000 characters per month for 20 euros (see [DeepL Pro Pricing](https://www.deepl.com/pro-pricing.html)).
+However, almost identical API calls can be made via JSON-RPC.
+No authentication key is required to use this service.

 ## Installation
 The version 0.1.0 is on CRAN, and you can install it by:
 ```
 install.packages("deeplr")
 ```
-For regularly updated version (latest: 0.2.0), install from GitHub:
+For regularly updated version (latest: 0.3.0), install from GitHub:
 ```
 install.packages("devtools")
 devtools::install_github("zumbov2/deeplr")